 - 1. Click on Finder in the Dock. - 2.
 From the Go menu, choose Utilities. - 3.
 Double-click the Console application. - 4.
 Click on your Mac under Devices at the left side of the window.
 (It may be necessary to first choose Show Sources from the View menu.) - 5.
 From the Action menu, choose All Messages.
-Make sure that Include Info Messages and Include Debug Messages are both unchecked. - 6.
+Make sure that Include Info Messages and Include Debug Messages are both unchecked.
+If you are using macOS 11 or later, choose Start Streaming from the Action menu. - 6.
 If Activities is selected (blue) in the toolbar, click it to turn off activities mode. - 7.
 If the main part of the window shows any recent error messages, select them (or choose Edit ▷ Select All). - 8.
 There are two ways to share the selected part of the log with us: - Easier: Click the Share button in the toolbar and choose Mail.
-(If you do not use Apple Mail as your mail client, you can instead Copy and Paste the log messages into your mail client.) - Preferred: Choose Edit > Copy.
+(If you do not use Apple Mail as your mail client, you can instead Copy and Paste the log messages into your mail client.) - Preferred: Choose Edit ▷ Copy.
 Open TextEdit and Paste the text into a new plain text document.
 Save the TextEdit document to disk and attach it to your e-mail message.